Mehtab-Insights/First_Time/README.md

 # First_Time
-This is my first GitHub Repository
+This is my first repository on GitHub.
+I will upload my C++ and Python practice files here.

-This is written by me
+## Languages I learn
+- C++
+- Python

+## Purpose
+This repo is for learning and growing my coding skills.